 Mr. Grannon is an adjunct faculty member at the Howard University School of Law, where he teaches a seminar on advanced antitrust law.

 Further detail on Mr. Grannon's practice experience includes:

-- Co-lead counsel for respondents acquiescing to certiorari in Supreme Court docket No. 12-1036, Mississippi ex rel.
+- Co-lead counsel for respondents in Mississippi ex rel.
 Jim Hood v.
-AU Optronics Corp., et al., case submitted November 6, 2013 which concerns the removability of state court actions to federal court under the Class Action Fairness Act of 2005
+AU Optronics Corp., 571 U.S. __ (2014), which concerns the removability of state attorney general actions to federal court under the Class Action Fairness Act of 2005 (CAFA)

 - Lead counsel for the Chamber of Commerce of the United States of America as amicus curiae in Jock v.
 Sterling Jewelers Inc., 646 F.3d 113 (2d Cir.
 2011), a class-arbitration case turning on the application of of Stolt-Nielsen, S.A. v.
 AnimalFeeds Int’l Corp., 130 S. Ct.
 1758 (2010)

 - Co-lead author of successful motion to dismiss a predatory pricing case in In re Parcel Tanker Shipping Servs.
 Antitrust Litig., 541 F. Supp.
 2d 487 (D. Conn.
 2008), which is one of the first decisions obtaining dismissal under the Supreme Court's decisions in Twombly and Weyerhaeuser